 Project EDDIE: Environmental Data-Driven Inquiry & Exploration

-classroom modules that aim to expose undergraduate students to such real-world experiences.
+Scientists are increasingly using sensor-collected, high-frequency and long-term datasets to study geological and environmental processes.
+Our interdisciplinary team of faculty and research scientists has developed flexible classroom modules that aim to expose undergraduate students to such real-world experiences.
 These modules utilize large, long-term, high-frequency and sensor-based datasets that can be used in a variety of introductory, mid-level, and advanced courses that meet a series of pedagogical goals, allowing students to: (i) manipulate large datasets to conduct real-world, inquiry-based investigations; (ii) develop reasoning about statistical variation; and (iii) become excited about first-hand experiences with the scientific process.
 Each module requires students to collect data from online sources, such as discharge and water quality data from the US Geological Survey, ecosystem carbon dioxide flux data from FLUXNET, lake temperature data from the Global Lake Ecological Observatory Network, and seismic data from the Incorporated Research Institutions for Seismology.
-Browse the Modules

 - Develop skills required to manipulate large datasets.

 - Conduct inquiry-based investigations.